wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-android/index.md

 11. [Cache Settings](doc:fme-android-cache-settings)\
     Enhance speed and reduce API usage with configurable(TTL) caching of settings.
 12. [Impact Analysis](doc:fme-android-impact-analysis)\
-    Understand how VWO FME affects your app footprint.
+    Understand how VWO FE affects your app footprint.

 Each section provides detailed guidance, code examples, and best practices to ensure a smooth integration process.